steipete/steipete.com/_posts/2020-05-30-mac-catalyst-crash-hunt.md

 }
 ```

-Swizzling is still easier in Objective-C, but I was looking for a challenge.
-I'm using `os_unfair_lock` to synchronize, since the actual set is extremely fast, this is a better choice than a more heavy-weight dispatch queue to sync.
+I'm using `os_unfair_lock` to synchronize the original property call.
+Since the actual implementation is extremely short and thus fast, this is a better choice than a more heavy-weight dispatch queue to sync.

 ## Swizzling Dynamically Loaded Frameworks